Menachem's Writings

 In case you wondered why specifically Buchenwald, Obama explains his personal connection to this place.
 It is purely a coincidence that this is not Wiesel's first visit to this hell.

-Strangely, during the election campaign, Obama told us of his uncle, Charlie Payne, who took part in the liberation of Auschwitz.
+Strangely, during the election campaign, Obama mentioned his uncle, Charlie Payne, who took part in the liberation of Auschwitz.
 Interesting, unless of course Charlie served in the Joseph Stalin's Red Army, the liberators of Auschwitz on Jan.
 27, 1945.
 Today he tells us his great-uncle took part in the liberation of Ohrdruf, one of the satellite camps of Buchenwald.

-On this day, here in Germany, we are hearing the finale to yesterday's words in Cairo, reinforcing Israel's illegitimacy, other than as a haven for suffering.
+On this day, here in Germany, we are hearing the finale to yesterday's words in Cairo, reinforcing Israel's illegitimacy, a haven for Jewish suffering.

 "Six million Jews were killed -- more than the entire Jewish population of Israel today."
 What is the equivalency here?
 Is there a connection?
-Unless of course you're getting ready to wipe them out again.
+Unless of course you are contemplating a new holocaust within Eban's Auschwitz borders.

 "It's enough -- enough to go to cemeteries, enough to weep for oceans.
 'It's enough'.
 There must come a moment -- a moment of bringing people together."

-So poetic.
+So poetic Elie.
 Let's finish with John Lennon's vision of one world government:

 Imagine there's [sic] no countries